MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

         1. You need 'Storage Blob Data Owner' permissions at the storage account/container level to run this PowerShell script or this script will create one for you.
 Your role assignment can be removed manually post successful script execution.
         2. This PowerShell script adds the required RBAC for Microsoft Dataverse service and any Dataverse based business applications like Dynamics365 Marketing and updates the Access Control List (ACL) on the CustomerInsights container for the provided security groups created by above "CreateSecurityGroups.ps1" script.
 Contributor group will have rwx permission and Readers group will have r-x permission only.
         3. Execute this PowerShell script in Windows PowerShell by providing the Azure subscription id containing your Azure Data Lake Storage, storage account name, resource group name, Reader and Contributor security group id values.
 Open the PowerShell script in a notepad or a textpad to review additional information and the logic implemented.
         4. Copy the output string emitted after successful execution of this PowerShell script into a clipboard or a notepad.
-An example of such output string will be like this - https://DVBYODLDemo/customerinsights?rg=285f5727-a2ae-4afd-9549-64343a0gb022&cg=720d2dae-4ac8-59f8-9e96-2fa675dbdbb0
+An example of such output string will be like this - https: //DVBYODLDemo/customerinsights?rg=285f5727-a2ae-4afd-9549-64343a0gb022&cg=720d2dae-4ac8-59f8-9e96-2fa675dbdbb0

 2. Enter the output string copied from above into the "Permissions identifier" field.